FINDING TIME! – Yes, it’s possible

 So don’t waste time, effort and resources to make a chosen area fit to use, when one that’s already ready is twenty feet over!
 Design around it.
 Don’t struggle to grow what really doesn’t really do well in your area, when there’s something similar that’s just as good, and thrives with little effort.
 Italians don’t eat tomato sauce on everything because they like tomatoes better than other people; they eat tomatoes because they grow like crazy in Italy!
 Pick out plants for your places, not places for your plants.
 A perfect example of this is the grass lawns all across America.
 Lawns thrive in England, and Ireland, the Green Isle.

 So many Americans are of English or Irish descent.
-That’s why trying to make grass grow where it shouldn’t is a multi-billion dollar industry here in America.
+That’s why trying to make grass grow where it shouldn’t is a multi-million dollar industry here in America.

 Another way to maximize potential, is to multi-use.
 Don’t plant plain green bushes in your landscaping when there’s a similar shrub/plant that produces fruit.
 Intersperse with ornamentals that are really showy and colorful.
 Also, blooming shrubs that grow rapidly, and need pruned a lot: they’re a good source of woody forage for the goats.
 Forget the “low-maintenance” idea!
 That just equals low production!